rakutentech/ios-miniapp/USERGUIDE.md

 }
 ```

 The `externalLinkResponseHandler` closure allows you to give a feedback as an URL to the SDK, for example when the controller is closed or when a custom scheme link is tapped.
+This closure can be passed to a `MiniAppExternalUrlLoader` object that will provide a method to test an URL and return the appropriate decision for a `WKNavigationDelegate` method, and if you provided a controller it will be dismissed automatically.
 Here is an example following previous example:

 ```swift
 extension ExternalWebViewController: WKNavigationDelegate {